mgarbellini/Centrality-Community-Detection/Presentazione.md

 Assessing the correctness of the GN algorithm is a tricky task

 (1) Communities are not really well defined.
-Thus we're not looking for something whose form is quell known.
+Thus we're not looking for something whose form is well known.
 The so called 'correct output' does not exist and as mentioned before the chosen solution depends on the scope of the study

 (2) The process of finding the solution to the community detection problem only happens after the iterative partition of the graph, thus one cannot apply any loop invariant properties of the algorithm.

 Therefore we can do the following

-(1) Show that the core algorithmic feature -- the shortest path -- is indeed correct (2) Run the algorithm on synthetic networks or real networks whose community structure is known a priori.
+(1) Show that the core algorithmic feature -- the modified shortest path -- is indeed correct (2) Run the algorithm on synthetic networks or real networks whose community structure is known a priori.
 In this manner one can compare the fraction of nodes correctly identified in each community.